barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

 If the first loop passes through all inputs, the craft will operate in 'rate mode'.

-The setpoint can either be interpreted as a desired absolute angle, or as a desired angular rate.
+The set point can either be interpreted as a desired absolute angle, or as a desired angular rate.
 In the first case, the PID controller will attempt to stabilize the craft to this angle, whereas in the second case, it will try to rotate the vehicle at the given rate.
 This is known as 'rate mode' or 'acro